iam-rahul-sah/GitTutorials/README.md

 - `git remote -v` - This command is used to display all the url for the remote repository.

 *Pull* - Pull command is used to fetch any changes made on the remote server to your local version.
-A pull command does a `git fetch` followed by a `git commit`
+A pull command does a `git fetch` followed by a `git merge`.
 *Push* - It is just and incremental push.
 This command update the remote repository with any changes made on our local git.

 **Note**: Push command requires access from the remote server to upload the data.